By Jasmine Westbrooks, RD and Ashley Carter, RD, of EatWell Exchange, Inc.

 Remember, dressing does not have to be the same every year, so open your fridge and pantry and use vegetables that are going to go bad soon to prevent waste.
 Brussel sprouts, squash, carrots, mushrooms, and onions to name a few.
 If you do use a boxed version as a base, you can spice it up with some herbs, vegetables, and broth to add more nutrients, character, and flavor to your dish.
 You can use mushrooms, sweet potatoes or even apples to make your dressing your own!
 Have fun with flavors and play with herbs until you find the perfect blend.
 This is a fun dish that you can remix every year and continue to add a new spin to.

-The holidays are truly the most wonderful time of the year where we get to enjoy family, friends, and the amazing dishes that we prepare.
-This is also a perfect time to acknowledge and give thanks for the Native American and African culture, history, and tradition embedded in the foods that we enjoy.
+The holidays are truly the most wonderful time of the year where we get to enjoy family, friends, and the amazing dishes we prepare.
+This is also a perfect time to acknowledge and give thanks for the Native American and African culture, history, and tradition embedded in the holiday foods we enjoy.
 Embrace new holiday traditions and learn a new recipe or two, or try a different dish.
 You can make your plate colorful by adding a variety of fruits and vegetables.
 Choose more whole foods, limit processed foods, and keep the flavor by using fruits, herbs, and spices.